-In May 2019, Finnfund joined the 2X Challenge which aims to collectively mobilize $3 billion in commitments for women’s economic empowerment in developing countries.
+In May 2019, Finnfund joined the 2X Challenge.
+In 2021, the 2X Challenge announced that it would raise $15 billion for gender-lens investment after surpassing its original target by 100 per cent.
 Finnfund’s first project eligible for the 2X Challenge was the EUR 15 million investment in Indian company Annapurna Finance Pvt Ltd, which offers microloans and related financial literacy education, mainly to poor women in rural India.

 In 2020, Finnfund became one of the signatories of the Paris Development Banks Statement on Gender Equality and Women’s Empowerment (pdf) announced during The Finance In Common Summit.

 In July 2021, the 2XCollaborative was launched.
 The goal is to expand gender lens investing practices to a wider group of commercial investors.